up-eplatform/Merchant-Payment-Gateway/README.md

   "description" :
   "Description of product or service",
   "returnUrl" : "http://testurl.com/response/",
-  "secretKey" : "YOUR-SECRET-KEY", "fee": 0
+  "secretKey" : "YOUR-SECRET-KEY",
+  "fee": 0
   }
   ```
 * Find the details of each field in table1.0.
-6. Replace the secret key with the cryptographic key sent to you viaemail
+6. Replace the secret key with the cryptographic key sent to you via email

 * The currency should be the ISO 4217 number of the transactioncurrency
 * The amount displayed to the customer must be the same as the amount sent to the  payment gateway